Architectural Photographer – The Ultimate Guide

 Dodge and Burn

-Dodge and burn is a selective editing technique that involves selectively lightening (dodging) or darkening (burning) specific areas of an image to enhance the tonal range, add depth, and emphasize details. this technique can be used to draw attention to architectural features, highlight textures, or balance exposure in different areas of the image.
+Dodge and burn is a selective editing technique that involves selectively lightening (dodging) or darkening (burning) specific areas of an image to enhance the tonal range, add depth, and emphasize details.
+This technique can be used to draw attention to architectural features, highlight textures, or balance exposure in different areas of the image.
 Use brushes or adjustment layers in editing software to apply targeted dodging and burning.

 Sky Replacement